Skip to main content

 npm install -g @ceramicnetwork/cli

-Use the ceramic daemon command to start a local JS Ceramic node connected to the Clay Testnet at https://localhost:7007.
+Use the ceramic daemon command to start a local JS Ceramic node connected to the Clay Testnet by default running at https://localhost:7007:

 ceramic daemon